-The most common Grade 3-4 adverse reactions observed in LUTATHERA® clinical trials were lymphopenia (44%), increased GGT (20%), vomiting (7%), nausea (5%), elevated AST (5%), increased ALT (4%), hyperglycemia (4%), and hypokalemia (4%).
+The most common Grade 3-4 adverse reactions (≥ 4% with a higher incidence in LUTATHERA arm) observed in NETTER-1 were lymphopenia (44%), increased GGT (20%), vomiting (7%), nausea (5%), elevated AST (5%), increased ALT (4%), hyperglycemia (4%), and hypokalemia (4%).

-Somatostatin and its analogs competitively bind to somatostatin receptors and may interfere with the efficacy of LUTATHERA®.
-Discontinue long-acting somatostatin analogs at least 4 weeks and short-acting octreotide at least 24 hours prior to each LUTATHERA® dose.
-Administer short- and long-acting octreotide during LUTATHERA® treatment as recommended.
+Somatostatin and its analogs competitively bind to somatostatin receptors and may interfere with the efficacy of LUTATHERA.
+Discontinue long-acting somatostatin analogs at least 4 weeks and short-acting octreotide at least 24 hours prior to each LUTATHERA dose.
+Administer short- and long-acting octreotide during LUTATHERA treatment as recommended.

 Distributed by: Advanced Accelerator Applications USA, Inc., NJ 07041

 References: 1.
 LUTATHERA® [prescribing information].
 Millburn, NJ: Advanced Accelerator Applications USA, Inc.; 2020.